AriFordsham/GHCWiki/collection-class-framework.md

 - No attempt to fit 100% of the existing functions into classes.
   Some of them are just best left in the modules to be accessed qualified.

-## Working hypotheses

 - The classes are "implementation-based" (in opposition to the Edison idea).

   1. It seemed like a bad idea to do the same thing as something that already existed.
-  1. Collections are about performance anyway (otherwise everyone would use standard linked-lists).
+  1. Collections are (mostly) about performance anyway (otherwise everyone would use standard linked-lists).
   1. The type give information about the programmer's expected behaviour of the collection.
 - This deliberaty uses many symbols already in the prelude.
 The intent is that the user hides whatever clashes from Prelude, however it's also possible to import this module qualified.
 - This uses functional dependencies.
 This is motivated by the fact that it gives a lot more expressive power without much inconvenience for the users. (note: We should consider porting this to Associated Types, since it's an alternative for FD in next version of Haskell.)
 - A single module is currently proposed, for ease of testing.
 The final version should of course be properly spilt into modules.
 - Most names of classes are only tentative and should be all reconsidered.
 Good ideas welcome.

+## Haddock

+Please find an haddocked API here: [ http://users.skynet.be/jyp/Data.Collections.html](http://users.skynet.be/jyp/Data.Collections.html)

 ## TODO

-- Quite some functions are missing, they are ommited for the sake of brievety, until a consensus is reached on the main issues.
+- Quite some functions are missing, they are omitted for the sake of brievety, until a consensus is reached on the main issues.
-  Most of the time they should be trival to add though (eg. partition)
+  They should be trival to add though. (eg. partition)
 - write instances for the new Seq type, following List.\[\]
-- See how Foldable/Travesable/Applicable fit this scheme.

-## Code

-attachment:Coll.hs